zduvall/Whac-A-Mole/README.md

 The classic game of [Whac-A-Mole](https://zduvall.github.io/Whac-A-Mole/), built using HTML, JavaScript, and CSS.
 Hosted on GitHub pages.

 Challenge yourself on easy or hard mode.
+Can you hit all the moes?
 Play on the [live site](https://zduvall.github.io/Whac-A-Mole/)!

 Responsive design, optimized to work in landscape on large screens, and portrait on small screens.